-Taylor Poulos, a newly graduated alumna of the Stewart School of Industrial & Systems Engineering (ISyE), will be joining UBS Investment Bank as an equity derivatives analyst this summer.
+Taylor Poulos, a newly graduated alumna of the Stewart School of Industrial and Systems Engineering (ISyE), will be joining UBS Investment Bank as an equity derivatives analyst this summer.
 Poulous enjoys the financial aspects of industrial engineering and has had an interest in trading stock since she was a young girl.

 During her time at Georgia Tech, Poulos also had a passion for volunteering for the nonprofit organization, Wish for WASH.
 The nonprofit was started by Jasmine Burton, a fellow Georgia Tech graduate, who won the 2014 Georgia Tech Inventure Prize Competition for the SafiChoo mobile toilet. (“SafiChoo” means “clean toilet” in Kiswahili.)
 Wish for WASH “develops user-friendly toilet systems that are also cost-effective” for developing countries.